tasket/wyng-backup/README.md

 supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.

-Settings are initialized with `wyng arch-init`:
+Archives are created with `wyng arch-init`:

 ```